fastify/fastify-plugin/README.md

 1. Use the `skip-override` hidden property
 2. Use this module

+In addition if you use this module when creating new plugins, you can declare the dependencies, the name and the expected Fastify version that your plugin needs.

 #### Usage
 `fastify-plugin` can do three things for you:
 - Add the `skip-override` hidden property
 - Check the bare-minimum version of Fastify
-- Pass some custom meta to the plugin
+- Pass some custom metadata of the plugin to Fastify

 Example:
 ```js